-Our audit committee consists of Ran Gottfried, Jerrold S. Gattegno, Shmuel Ben Zvi and Yaffa Krindel-Sieradzki.
-Jerrold S. Gattegno serves as Chairman of the committee.
+Our audit committee consists of Ran Gottfried, Jerrold S. Gattegno, Sharon Kochan, and Yuval Yanai, Yuval Yanai serves as Chairman of the committee.
 All members of our audit committee meet the requirements for financial literacy under the applicable rules and regulations of the SEC and the Nasdaq corporate governance rules.
-Our board of directors has determined that Jerrold S. Gattegno is an audit committee financial expert as defined by SEC rules and has the requisite financial experience as defined by the Nasdaq corporate governance rules.
+Our board of directors has determined that each of Jerrold S. Gattegno, Mr. Ran Gottfried and Mr. Yuval Yanai is an audit committee financial expert as defined by SEC rules and has the requisite financial experience as defined by the Nasdaq corporate governance rules.